 But we also believe in demonstrating through quantitative and qualitative evidence that higher engagement does lead to improved business outcomes.
 We now have a substantial body of evidence showing the correlation between higher engagement and higher performance:

-Please join one of our Thought and Action Groups if you are interested in developing a body of evidence in a particular area, or starting a new Group if there isn’t one active in your area of interest or expertise.
+Please consider joining one of our Thought and Action Groups if you are interested in developing a body of evidence in a particular area, or starting a new Group if there isn’t one active in your area of interest or expertise.